Master’s Frequently Asked Questions

 All graduate teaching fellowships provide salary, health insurance coverage, and a waiver of tuition; however, recipients must pay non-instructional fees set by the Oregon University System.
 For current fee amounts, see the Office of the Registrar’s Tuition and Fee Structure page.

-Some GTF appointments are available through other departments, schools, and campus organizations; it is up to the student to research the availability of such positions and make application to the departments or organizations involved.
-Visit the GTF Employment Opportunities page at the Graduate School for a listing of current openings.
+Some GE appointments are available through other departments, schools, and campus organizations; it is up to the student to research the availability of such positions and make application to the departments or organizations involved.
+Visit the GE Employment Opportunities page at the Graduate School for a listing of current openings.
 Occasionally students in our programs are supported by individual grants to specific faculty members, but this is rare and very difficult to arrange until students are already involved in the program.

 Q: What types of funding are available for international students?